UCL-EO/geog0111/docs/017_Functions_answers.md

 # we call our function list2dict
 # and use relevanmt names for the two lists
 def list2dict(keys,values):
-    '''
-    Purpose:
-      generate a dictionary from lists of keys and values
+    '''generate a dictionary from lists of keys and values

     Note:
       the length of the lists must be the same